ashokspro/Snake_Game/README.md

 * Eat the food items to increase your score and make the snake grow longer.
 * Avoid hitting the walls or the snake's body.
 * The game ends when the snake hits anything.
-* Press the space key to restart the game.

 **Code Structure:**